 And people may not realise getting a new phone contract or paying car insurance monthly counts as a credit application.

 How much does Credit Improver help?

 Time tends to heal all credit record problems.
-Many people with a poor credit record would have their credit score improve if they stick to those guidelines for a year even if they don’t sign up to Credit Improver.
-People with a thin credit record may well be able to get a “bad credit” card if they are employed, on the electoral roll, have lived in the same place for more than a year and haven’t made many credit applications.
+Many people with a poor credit record would have their credit score improve if they stick to those guidelines for a year even if they don’t sign up to Credit Improver!

-I like the fact they are FCA-authorised and that not much can go wrong, because you can always cancel the contract and return the book if you can’t make the payments.
+They are FCA-authorised and not much can go wrong, because you can always cancel the contract and return the book if you can’t make the payments.
 I also like the fact that they are clear on their website that they won’t suit everyone.

 But for most people there are better uses for this money.
 If you have £20 or more you can save every month, then use it with LOQBOX, where regular saving helps your credit rating.
 If you don’t have that much spare, then honestly you would probably be better paying the little you have off your debts or putting it into an emergency fund.